oroinc/documentation/user/storefront/getting-started/common-controls.rst

 Tables can be viewed, saved as new ones, shared, renamed, set as default and deleted:

-1. To view the list of available tables: click on the |IcChevronDown| arrow next to the table name.
+1. To view the list of available tables: click on the |ChevronDown-SVG| arrow next to the table name.

    .. image:: /user/img/storefront/navigation/SavedView.png